htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 Tell HTCondor about the Open Port
 '''''''''''''''''''''''''''''''''

 By default, HTCondor will use port 9618.
-If the Linux machine doesn’t already have HTCondor installed, and the admin is willing to open that port, then you don’t have to do anything.
-Otherwise, you’ll need to add a line like the following, replacing ‘9618’ with whatever port the administrator opened for you.
+If the Linux machine doesn't already have HTCondor installed, and the admin is willing to open that port, then you don't have to do anything.
+Otherwise, you'll need to add a line like the following, replacing ‘9618' with whatever port the administrator opened for you.

 *~/condor-8.7.8/local/condor_config.local*